rug-compling/dact/cookbook/index.md

 The various queries could be combined to find all relevant cases in one go, but it would probably be easier to use macros for that.

+## Secondary object passives with "krijgen"

+A sentence such as

+>  hij krijgt een microfoon onder de neus geduwd

+is analysed such that "hij" is both the subject of the verb "krijgt" as well as the secondary object of the verb "geduwd".
+In order to find examples of this construction, the following query can be used:

+    //node[ node[@rel="hd" and @lemma="krijgen"] and
+            node[@rel="su"]/%i% = node[@rel="vc"]/node[@rel="obj2"]/%i%
+          ]